anthony-bernaert/ftdi-jtag-programmer/README.md

 # FTDI-based UART and JTAG Programmer for FPGAs
 This JTAG programmer board is based on an FTDI chip and supports Lattice, AMD/Xilinx and Altera/Intel FPGAs.
-It allows those devices to be programmed and debugged over USB through the regular toolchains.
+It allows those devices to be programmed and debugged over USB through their regular toolchains.

 The board also provides a UART port for general-purpose serial communication between a PC application and any electronics project.

+If you work with a lot of different FPGAs, this solution effectively replaces most of your vendor-specific JTAG cables (which, moreover, often cost an arm and a leg).

 ## Features
 - Based on the FT2232H chip